 Of the comparative countries, varied approaches are in place to establish and strengthen health care services for older persons.
-Figure 6 below lists some component of national healthcare systems that address the needs of older persons.
+Figure 6 in the annexure lists some component of national healthcare systems that address the needs of older persons.
 Components related to decentralisation, community- and family-based approaches, preferential treatment of vulnerable groups and monitoring of older persons.